-The Group's other main insurance programs cover the following risks: D&O (Directors' and Officers') liability, employer's liability, and credit insurance.
+The Group's other main insurance programs cover the following risks: D&O (Directors' and Officers') liability, employer's liability, credit insurance and, since January 1, 2017, cyber-attacks.

-3.6 - REPORT BY THE CHAIRMAN OF THE BOARD OF DIRECTORS ON CORPORATE GOVERNANCE.
-RISK MANAGEMENT AND INTERNAL CONTROLS
+3.6 - REPORT BY THE CHAIRMAN OF THE BOARD OF DIRECTORS ON CORPORATE GOVERNANCE, RISK MANAGEMENT AND INTERNAL CONTROL

-The Chairman's report relating to corporate governance, risk management and internal controls is drawn up pursuant to Article L. 225-37 of the French Commercial Code (Code de commerce), under the responsibility of the Chairman of the Board of Directors.
+The Chairman's report relating to corporate governance, risk management and internal controls is drawn up pursuant to article L. 225-37 of the French Commercial Code (Code de commerce), under the responsibility of the Chairman of the Board of Directors.